-Peterborough is a midsized city located along thee Otonabee River in central Ontario.
+Peterborough is a mid-sized city located along the Otonabee River in central Ontario.
+A blog post highlights Peterborough’s Comprehensive Transportation Master Plan.

 Once a rural road with no sidewalks, Brealey Drive now includes a fully separated bicycle trail, sidewalks on both sides of the street, as well as new crossings for people on bikes and on foot, allowing better access to major destinations along this increasingly urbanized street.
 The project cost $5.4 million, and took 9 years to complete (2006-2015), due to multiple modifications to the design.
 More improvements are planned further north along this street, past Lansdowne St.